-During the televised commemorations of the 50th March on Washington, while historical scenes of the first march were being broadcast, there was, in one excerpt, a brief moment capturing the crowd around the 1963 podium, with King at its center.
+During the televised commemorations of the 50th anniversary of the March on Washington, while historical scenes of the first march were being broadcast, there was, in one excerpt, a brief moment capturing the crowd around the 1963 podium, with King at its center.
 Directly behind him was James Baldwin.

 And from that scene the memory began.